DamVador/exUF_v2/README.md

 ```
 And change the same informations inside docker-compose.yml using 'host.docker.internal' as host (for macos)

+If you change the database and the docker-compose.yml, don't forget to restart the docker container and to relaunch the migration command lines to be able to use the app.

 Go on your localhost (http://localhost:8591/ if you use docker)